This article explains different types of engagements and configurations to launch your engagements.

 - Click Save.

-- Navigate to the Saved Templates tab of the templates section to view your template.
+- Navigate to the Saved Templates tab of the Templates section to view your template.
+Hover on the template and click the Delete icon to delete the template.

 To preview an engagement: